AJWyman1/FakeNews/README.md

 ## Second Model

-Again training a `RandomForestClassifier` but this time on the sentiment scores of just the article's title results in an impressive .763!
+Again training a `RandomForestClassifier` but this time on the sentiment scores of just the article's title results in an impressive **.763 accuracy**!

+Combining both sentiment of the title and full text of the article produces a **.801 accuracy**!!!

+# NLP

+Training models on just the sentiment analysis of the articles is clearly effective but in doing so we throw out the largest source of data in the corpus; the actual words.

 ## **TfidfVectorizer**

+Using tf-idf we can change from words to numbers I chose this because it offers more information on how often a word is used not just in a single document but also how unique it is to the rest of the documents in the corpus

 Stop words added:
 `'reuters' '21st', 'century', 'wire', '21wire', 'www', 'https', 'com', 'pic'`

-I chose these atop words to add because they were either part of links embedded into the article or a source of data leakage.
+I chose these stop words because they were either part of links embedded into the article or a source of data leakage.

-With the stop words out of the way it was time to vectorize my corpus.
-TF-IDF
+With the stop words out of the way it was time to vectorize the corpus.

 ## **Naive Bayes**
 ---

 Training a Naive Bayes model of the vectorized tf-idf and returning the top 12 features from the model we can see some interesting trends.
-Four out of the top six features for Fake news are people's names (Trump, Clinton, Obama, Hillary) while True news seems to larger groups of people (state, house, government)
+Four out of the top six features for Fake news are people's names (Trump, Clinton, Obama, Hillary) while True news seems to larger groups of people (state, house, government).

 Word Rank | Fake News | True News
 ---------|----------|---------